Ground states of the Ising model at fixed magnetization on a triangular ladder with three-spin interactions: Parametrization

-} $\bm{y}$ is a variable that does not appear in the objective function $\varepsilon(\bm{x};c)$.
-However, it is essential for a complete classification of the states and consequently for the minimization problem. $\bm{y}$ quantifies the following: $y_1$ -- difference of $J$ contributions between the positive- and negative-slope rungs (the left and right edges of the $u$-triangles, respectively); $y_2$ -- difference of $J'$ contributions between the lower and upper legs; $y_3$ -- difference of $K$ contributions between the $u$- and $v$-triangles; and $y_4$ -- difference of the magnetization between the lower and upper legs.
+We aim to invert Eq.~\eqref{eq:x-uv} in a manner that satisfies all the constraints given by Eqs.~\eqref{eq:sum_uv}, \eqref{eq:bot_R-top-L}, \eqref{eq:bot_L-top-R} and \eqref{eq:m}.
+The number of components of the vector $\bm{x}$ is ${d_x = 3}$, while $u_i$ and $v_i$ combined ${(i=1,2,\ldots,8)}$ have 7 degrees of freedom, as was shown in Sec.~\ref{sec:constraints}.
+Therefore, in order to invert Eq.~\eqref{eq:x-uv} while preserving all degrees of freedom, we must introduce the auxiliary vector $\bm{y}$ with ${d_y = 7 - d_x = 4}$ components.
+Although the complete auxiliary vector carries unique physical content, its individual components may admit slightly different interpretations depending on the chosen basis.
+We choose the basis such that $\bm{y}$ quantifies the following: $y_1$ -- difference of $J$ contributions between the positive- and negative-slope rungs (the left and right edges of the $u$-triangles, respectively); $y_2$ -- difference of $J'$ contributions between the lower and upper legs; $y_3$ -- difference of $K$ contributions between the $u$- and $v$-triangles; and $y_4$ -- difference of the magnetization between the lower and upper legs.
+In that case, Eq.~\eqref{eq:x-uv} is inverted as {

+} See the derivation in App.~\ref{app:parametrization}.
+The vector $\bm{y}$ is a variable that does not appear in the objective function $\varepsilon(\bm{x};c)$.
+However, it is essential for a complete classification of the states and consequently for the minimization problem.